UK, France and Ukraine agree to work on ceasefire plan for Russia's war in Ukraine

 UK, France and Ukraine agree to work on ceasefire plan for Russia’s war in Ukraine

-LONDON (AP) — British Prime Minister Keir Starmer says Britain, France and Ukraine have agreed to work on a ceasefire plan to present to the United States.
+LONDON (AP) — Britain, France and Ukraine have agreed to work on a ceasefire plan to present to the United States, British Prime Minister Keir Starmer said Sunday as he prepared to host a summit of European leaders to discuss ending the war.

-Starmer says the plan emerged after talks among the four countries’ leaders following Ukrainian President Volodymyr Zelenskyy’s Oval Office blowout with U.S. President Donald Trump.

-The prime minister told the BBC he believes the U.S. president wants a durable peace in Ukraine.
-He repeated his assertion that American security guarantees will be needed to make it stick.

 The meeting at Lancaster House, a 200-year-old elegant mansion near Buckingham Palace, follows a charm offensive last week to engage with Trump at the White House to put Ukraine at the center of negotiations and tilt his allegiances toward Europe.